boazbk/tcs/lec_16_randomized_alg.md

 ### Solving SAT through randomization

-The 3SAT is $\mathbf{NP}$ hard, and so it is unlikely that it has a polynomial (or even subexponential) time algorithm.
+The 3SAT problem is $\mathbf{NP}$ hard, and so it is unlikely that it has a polynomial (or even subexponential) time algorithm.
 But this does not mean that we can't do at least somewhat better than the trivial $2^n$  algorithm for $n$-variable 3SAT.
 The best known worst-case algorithms for 3SAT are randomized, and are related to  the following simple algorithm, variants of which are also used in practice: